Umpires

 WCNL are committed to encouraging anyone to become a qualified umpire regardless of age, sex, race or religion.
 However, we are also committed to ensuring the welfare of younger umpires.

 If you are a qualified umpire under 18 years of age, you are unable to umpire in the WCNL until you have been observed by a suitable member of the WCNL Committee.
 Your qualification is not in doubt, however, the committee will be observing your confidence to umpire in a senior league based on England Netball's recommendations.
-Please see details in the policy below:
+Further details are available in our young umpires policy (see link above to policy section of the website).